explaingit

 TLDR

-Python library that detects, identifies, and compares faces in images and video with just a few lines of code, no deep learning knowledge required.
+A Python library that detects and identifies human faces in images and video in just a few lines of code, achieving 99.38% accuracy using pre-trained deep learning models built on dlib.

 Mindmap